Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: License Plate Auctions in Hong Kong

 License plates have been sold through government auctions in Hong Kong since 1973, and restrictions are placed on the reselling of plates.
 Between 1997 and 2009, 3,812 plates were auctioned per year, on average.

 Traditional plates, which were the only type available before September 2006, consist of either a two-letter prefix or no prefix, followed by up to four digits (e.g., AB 1, LZ 3360, or 168).
-Traditional plates can be grouped into the mutually exclusive categories of special or ordinary.
-Special plates are defined by a set of legal rules and include the most desirable plates.\footnote{A detailed description of the rules is available on the government's official auction website pages: \url{http://www.td.gov.hk/en/public_services/auction_of_vehicle_registration_marks/how_to_obtain_your_favourite_vehicle_registration/schedule/index.html}{}.} Ordinary plates are issued by the government when a new vehicle is registered.
-If the vehicle owner does not want the assigned plate, she can return the plate and bid for another in an auction.
+Traditional plates can be divided into the mutually exclusive categories of special plates and ordinary plates.
+Special plates are defined by a set of legal rules and include the most desirable plates.\footnote{A detailed description of the rules is available on the government's \href{http://www.td.gov.hk/en/public_services/auction_of_vehicle_registration_marks/how_to_obtain_your_favourite_vehicle_registration/schedule/index.html}{official auction website}.} Ordinary plates are issued by the government when a new vehicle is registered.
+If the vehicle owner does not want the assigned plate, he or she can return the plate and bid for another in an auction.
 The owner can also reserve any unassigned plate for auction.
 Only ordinary plates can be resold.

 In addition to traditional plates, personalized plates allow vehicle owners to propose the string of characters used.
 These plates must then be purchased from auctions.
 The data used in this study do not include this type of plate.